The Bay of Fires is a short drive from the town of St Helens on the North East coast of Tasmania.

 The alternative – by car, ferry, coach

-Spirit of Tasmania the ferry that travels daily across the Tasman Sea from Melbourne – Devonport – Melbourne.
+Spirit of Tasmania the car and passenger ferry that travels daily across the Tasman Sea from Melbourne – Devonport – Melbourne.
 The ferry is for vehicle, motor bike, and pedestrian passengers and sails day and night.
-For night sailing you can either sit up or book cabins, my recommendation with beds and own bathrooms.
+For night sailing you can either sit up in chairs or book cabins, my recommendation is to book a cabin with beds and ensuite.

 Calow’s Coaches also operate from St Helens to Bicheno and to Launceston from St Helens.
 The Calow’s service offers a connection to Hobart on the St Helens – Launceston run.
 See links for website with schedule information.